Our First Child

 My wife and I eventually went on to have two wonderful children, whom I would cherish with or without the miscarriage experience.

 Are invisible forces of good and evil locked in an epic battle over embryos, or does nature just make mistakes?

-If God is responsible for making this life, I would ask Him if He has a purpose for it.
+If God is responsible for making this life, I would ask Him if he has a purpose for it.
 If so, why not let it live?
 If not, why make it at all?
-I see no reason why an intelligent being would want to make half-baked, dead-end creation that will never see the light of day.
+I see no reason why an intelligent being would want to make half-baked, dead-end creation that’s never going to see the light of day.

-Perhaps a better question is “Why does nature allow miscarriages, spontaneous abortions and still births?”
-If nature is responsible, I can understand her lack of intelligence and foresight.
+Perhaps a better question is, “Why does nature allow miscarriages, spontaneous abortions and still births?”
+If nature is responsible, I can understand her lack of foresight.
 She’s not being willfully malicious, she’s just a biological machine, stuck in a endless, mindless loop of creation.
 She is no more concerned about making a successful life than the moon is concerned about making a successful orbit.
 If one of her copies fails, she scraps it and starts over.
 And as long as she is successful from time to time, life continues.
-Nature is imperfect, unfeeling, mechanical, indifferent… and amazing.
+Nature is imperfect, unfeeling, mechanical, indifferent… but also amazing.